parduino/Femora/docs/technical/damping.rst

 Understanding the DampingManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``DampingManager`` is a core component of the MeshMaker library that serves as a centralized system for creating, retrieving, tracking, and managing damping objects.
+The ``DampingManager`` is a core component of the FEMORA library that serves as a centralized system for creating, retrieving, tracking, and managing damping objects.
 It implements the Singleton pattern to ensure a single, consistent point of damping management across the entire application.

-Damping models defined in MeshMaker are automatically tracked, tagged, and organized by the DampingManager, simplifying the process of creating models with appropriate energy dissipation mechanisms.
+Damping models defined in FEMORA are automatically tracked, tagged, and organized by the DampingManager, simplifying the process of creating models with appropriate energy dissipation mechanisms.

 Accessing the DampingManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~